 Ideally, we want our lives to lead upwards trajectories.
 When somebody hits particular heights for themselves, they struggle to contemplate living within or below that potential.
 That’s the intricate psychology of accomplishment.

-My life took such a monumental leap four years ago that when the subsequent falls struck with intent, no amount of trying, support, or soul-searching could arrest the slide, nor console its gravity.
-And this beautiful little portal came to life, with its artistry, its cadence, and its candour, as sadness drove and inspired my best writing.
+My life took such a monumental leap four years ago that when things fell apart in 2009, no amount of soul-searching could arrest the slide.
+This beautiful little portal came to life, with its artistry, cadence, and candour, as sadness drove and inspired my writing.

 I’ve told stories through feelings, and feelings through stories.
 I’ve read poetry through loneliness, and loneliness through poetry.
 I’ve discovered Marvell through myself, and myself through Marvell.

-But good fortune eventually would prevail.
-It all happened very quickly.
-And out of nowhere (with remarkable irony), there’s a new job, a career prospect, a new contemporary little apartment with lovely views, and a new life of sorts in Leicester.
-Three years on, then, I’m beginning to reclaim what was lost and appease some of the guilt that has lingered obdurately in that time.
+But good fortune would eventually prevail.
+It has all happened very quickly, and out of nowhere there’s a new job, a new little apartment with lovely views, and a new life in Leicester.
+Three years on, I’m beginning to reclaim what was lost and appease some of the guilt that has lingered in that time.

-Juggling far more work than I can handle is keeping me occupied for long, long hours, and I have private respect for myself this way.
-Hence, I’ve wanted this disciplined positivity to secure itself for as long as possible before the temptation resurfaces to dwell on what is missing.
-That is why this space has needed to be quieter.
+Juggling far more work than I can handle has kept me occupied for long, long hours, and I respect myself for that.
+I’ve avoided the temptation to dwell on what is missing, and so this space has been quieter.

 “…there is no turning back”

-- A regional weekend workshop for Aegis Quest took place in Leicester, which saw exciting progress.
+- A weekend workshop for Aegis Quest took place in Leicester, which saw exciting progress.

-- A year on from that invincible night, my beloved Alphaville have announced a new album, ‘Strange Attractor’, for 2012/13 and released a promo track, ‘Little Moon for Psychopath’.
+- Alphaville have announced a new album, ‘Strange Attractor’, and released a promo track, ‘Little Moon for Psychopaths’.